Not seeing a Scroll to Top Button? Go to our FAQ page for more info.

 One of the most popular cooking classes are these (include cake and limoncello in the end) and these small-group classes held in cooking school on the other side of Arno River.

-Florence e-bike tour (with Piazzale Michelangelo)
+3. Florence e-bike tour (explore historic centre + Piazzale Michelangelo)

 See the major tourist attractions of Florence during this 2-hour bike tour.
 You'll stop at spots such as Piazza della Signoria, the Duomo, Piazza della Repubblica and explore narrow lanes of the Oltrarno, an artisan neighbourhood of Florence.
 The tour also takes you up to Piazzale Michelangelo for seeing amazing view of the whole city.
 Choose from several departures daily!

-Florence hills e-bike tour (with gelato)
+4. Florence hills e-bike tour (explore Tuscan countryside)

 Explore Florence hills with a lots of fun on guided 2 hour e-bike tour.
 Start from the heart of Florence, then follow your guide from the city to the hills.
 Once outside the city, immerse yourself into the sound and scents of Tuscan countryside.
 Pass through olive groves and small vineyards, then end this tour with tasting one of the best gelato in the city.
 We highly recommend this fun experience!

-Rafting on Arno River (a true adventure)
+5. Rafting on Arno River (a unique adventure)

 This panoramic 2-hour ride includes the descent down the Arno River that flows through the historic centre of Florence.
 The river offers a truly unique perspective giving you the opportunity of taking amazing photos of the famous buildings and monuments.
 This is a perfect mix of activity and culture.
 Your guides will tell you anecdotes about the river and the city itself.
 An unforgettable experience!